 If you're thinking of joining a motorcycle club & wearing or as we bikers say, 'flying' a patch you usually expect to become brothers eventually by showing trust & loyalty to the club and members but that's not always foreseen.

-I've been in and around several motorcycle clubs gaining plenty of experience from front & full back patch clubs, MCC to 1%ers and despite the bickering and ups & downs I've seen or experienced, I've never had a real problem and can honestly say its been the best times of my life.
+I’ve been in and around several motorcycle clubs gaining plenty of experience from front & full back patch clubs, MCC to 1%ers and despite the bickering and ups & downs I’ve seen or experienced, I’ve never had a real problem and can honestly say life doesn’t get much better when belonging, an extended family as we call it.

-I've since moved on from one bad experience in quite a large international club that I had put everything into but found the right path by putting that time behind me.
+I easily & quickly moved on from one bad experience in quite a large international motorcycle club that I had put everything into but found the right path by putting that time behind me and accepting an offer made from a 1%er club, real brother bikers, best move I ever made!

-I helped form another club, became president of a chapter and spent a few years riding & knowing that the guys by my side always had my back.
-100% dedication and loyalty to each other, something I'd never really known of before when joining a motorcycle club.
+I helped form another club, MCC, became president as well as a founding member and spent a few years riding & knowing that the guys by my side always had my back, these were the real deal, ‘my brothers’.
+One hundred percent dedication and loyalty to each other, something I’d never really known of before when belonging in a motorcycle club.

 This was the life for me but unfortunately poor health forced me to retire from club a few years later, but I was still me and my brothers are always there for me, despite having to part with my bike, I am a biker always & forever!